DevOfficial-Client/MiniFeather-Client/README.md

 MiniFeather includes a **Support Ads** option.

-When disabled, the client hides supported advertisement elements from the Miniblox interface.
+When disabled, supported advertisement elements are hidden from the Miniblox interface.

-When enabled, those advertisement elements are allowed to remain visible.
+When enabled, those elements are allowed to remain visible.

-This feature only affects how supported ad elements are displayed by the client.

 ---